GustavoVazFernandes/GustavoVazFernandes/README.md

 <h1> Wellcome to my portfolio! </h1>

-<h2> My name is Gustavo Vaz Fernandes and my nickname is Vaz, i'm a developer in learning. </h2>
+<h2> My name is Gustavo Vaz Fernandes and my nickname is Vaz. <br>
+ I'm a developer in learning. </h2>

 <h3> Languages i've used to develop: </h3>